 How hybrid vehicles can offer a staged approach to zero emissions

 Hybrid vehicles offer an alternative to organisations still hesitant on transitioning to EVs.
-While they are not zero emission vehicles, in nearly all circumstances they are a much greener alternative.
-Hybrids on average emit far fewer CO2 emissions than traditional internal combustion engine vehicles.
+While they are not zero emission vehicles, in nearly all circumstances they are a much greener alternative, as hybrids generally emit far fewer CO2 emissions than traditional vehicles.

 This provides a unique opportunity for organisations.
 As vehicles reach the end of their tenure, organisations can—where appropriate— switch over to hybrids.
 This does several things.

 First, it starts you on the path towards zero emissions.
-For every ICE vehicle replaced with a hybrid, your fleet emissions will reduce.
-This could be a real boon for fleet managers that have emissions targets to hit; you’ll achieve your emission reduction targets while providing more time to decide how EVs fit into your fleet.
+For every internal combustion engine (ICE) vehicle replaced with a hybrid, your fleet emissions will reduce.
+This could be a real boon for fleet managers that have emissions targets to hit; you’ll achieve your emission reduction targets while gaining more time to decide how EVs fit into your fleet.

 Second, it signals to employees and customers that you’re taking the issue of fleet emissions seriously.
 You’re taking concrete steps that will make an impact on overall fleet emissions today.